AguilarLagunasArturo/twitter-api-wrapper-for-scripting/README.md

     # 'some text (optional)'
 )

-# This section is commented in the TwitterAPIWrapper.py file as well
-'''
-Get the most recent tweets from the user's timeline timeline_tweets = api.get_timeline_tweets(count=5) print(timeline_tweets)
+# Get the most recent tweets from the user's timeline
+timeline_tweets = api.get_timeline_tweets(count=5)
+print(timeline_tweets)

-Search for tweets containing a specific keyword search_results = api.search_tweets(query='Python', count=5)
+# Search for tweets containing a specific keyword
+search_results = api.search_tweets(query='Python', count=5)
 print(search_results)

-Get user information
+# Get user information
 user_info = api.get_user_info()
 print(user_info)

-Reply to a tweet
+# Reply to a tweet
 tweet_id = '123456789012345678'  # Replace with a valid tweet ID
 api.reply_to_tweet(tweet_id, 'This is a reply to the tweet.')
-'''
 ```

 ## Demos